Perhaps you’ve seen, on a funeral notice or announcement, something like, “In lieu of flowers, the family requests that…”

 4. Tree Planted in Their Memory

-Dedicate a tree as a gift.
-A tree will be planted in an area of a US forest that has been devastated by fire.
+Instead of flowers that wilt, dedicate a tree planting as a gift – a gift that will grow and thrive!
+Through Trees for a Change, with this gift they will plant a tree in an area of a US forest that has been devastated by fire.
 The recipient of your gift can go online and learn about the tree.
 They can even use a map to find it and plan a trip to visit it!

 5. Paint a Garden Stone